Timmatt-Lee/GitHub-Jira-Integration/README.md

 Tired of switching tabs between GitHub and Jira?

-With this GitHub Action, a pull request will transit Jira issue and bind links on each other; resolve it once merged.
+With this GitHub Action, a pull request will transit Jira issue and bind links on each other.

+Auto resolve/fix-ready it once merged, depended on your reported issue or not.

 If you want, we can even auto create Jira issue on a pull request.

 Magically bring your name as assignee, move it in active sprint, and every properties you can imagine.